The Road to Change

-The desire to want “more” is an impending trait of human beings.
+The desire to want more is an impending trait of human beings.
 We can never be satisfied with the blessings we receive.
 We hold a strong desire to acquire something but once it is ours, we wish for better or something entirely different without first being grateful.
 Just like kids, who ask for a new scooter, although they have a bicycle that has only been ridden once.
 Wanting to change the way we look to reflect the appearance of others is another example of human nature.
-Plastic surgeries- those superfluous in nature- are one of the most demoralizing actions of man that have proven us as unappreciative and selfish peoples.
+Plastic surgeries--those superfluous in nature--are one of the most demoralizing actions of mankind that have proven us as unappreciative and selfish peoples.

 Controlling the emotions, appearance, and or talents of a child through techno-eugenics isn’t only “playing-God,” but futurists have testified to the possibility of headless fetal organ farms to develop when experimenting with embryonic manipulation.
-These organisms will grow as humans but because of their headless mutation; they can be legally kept alive strictly to be used to as an organ downers.
+These organisms will grow as humans but because of their headless mutation; they can be legally kept alive strictly to be used as organ downers.
 Blocked brain formation during early embryo created these headless beings.
 This would further result in a headless fetal organ farm, “creating human bodies without forebrains,” Princeton biologist Lee Silver told the London Sunday Times.
-This is an ultimate brake in ethical barriers.
-Headless fetal organ farms legally grow and keep humanoid organisms ‘alive’ in order to provide organs to those who wish to be “immortal.”
+This is an ultimate

 We should not make techno-eugenics legal and risk furthering these developments.
 The slightest tweak to a perfectly healthy cell has the possibility to cause a malfunction within our bodies or those of our children.
 This may spread to become an outbreak that developed into mass infection within communities and then countries.
 The worst possibility of all is that we could completely erase the idea of natural reproduction.
 It would seem like a foreign art or ancient practice, making it no longer desirable.
 This natural development that united humankind would be forever gone.
 I know this is speaking at great lengths, but we have no idea where this type of science can lead us.
 The chances we take might be detrimental; and what is done, may not be easy or possible to fix.